 Tip: Make this your first stop in Aachen, as the tourist information center is housed in the same building as the Elisenbrunnen.

-10. Visit the Christmas Market
+Bonus Activity: Visit the Christmas Market!

 If you’re visiting Aachen during the holidays, consider yourself lucky!
 The Aachen Christmas market is one of my favorites in Germany.
 The market is quite large considering the city itself isn’t very big.
-It stretches around the Cathedral and past the Town Hall, with lots of food options and stalls selling goods from Belgium, France, and Germany (very unusual for a German Christmas market!).

 FAQs About Visiting Aachen, Germany